Cindy Tang, AMFT (she, her)

 Cindy supports young adults through major life transitions, helping them navigate early career choices, build meaningful and healthy relationships, and explore their evolving identities.
 She uses a strengths-based approach to reinforce positive self-esteem and resilience during one of life’s most formative stages.

 With bi-cultural populations, Cindy works from a relational perspective, recognizing the influence of the people in our lives and how those relationships shape our behaviors.
-She has a particular interest in the complexities of intergenerational relationships and navigating family dynamics, such as divorce, immigration, and separation.
+She has a particular interest in the complexities of intergenerational relationships and navigating family dynamics.
 She also supports clients who may be neurodiverse in these contexts.

 Professional Work Experience